AJMerr/Grapevine/readme.md

 - Heroku

 # Disclaimer
 All messages posted on Grapevine are subject to review by the Grapevine team.
 Any message posted is subject to removal.
-Examples of messages that would be subject of removal would contain racism, illegal activity, etc.
+Examples of messages that would be subject to removal would contain racism, illegal activity, etc.